thierrygosselin/stackr/README.md

 **Step 10 MAF**
 * Remove artifactual and uninformative markers.
 * Use MAF arguments inside several of stackr functions to tailor MAF to your analysis tolerance to minor allelel frequencies.

+**Step 11 Pattern of missingness, again**
+* Use `missing_visualization` with your new blacklists (e.g. of genotypes, individuals) and with your whitelist of markers to examine patterns of missingness in your dataset after filtering (there is a vignette for this step)
+* The trick here is to use the `strata` argument to find patterns associated with different variables of your study (lanes, chips, sequencers, populations, sample sites, reads/samples, etc).
+* Do you see a trend between your missing pattern and reads/samples ?
+Heterozygosity?